U.S. Embassy Montevideo, Uruguay - MTV

 Medical Exam Instructions

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with one of the doctors listed below at least (2 weeks prior to your visa interview appointment at the U.S. Embassy.
-Medical examination results from other physicians will not be accepted.
+You must also have specific medical tests completed prior to your medical exam.
+It is your responsibility to schedule these tests with one of the facilities listed below and your medical exam with the authorized doctor at least two (2) weeks prior to your visa interview appointment at the U.S. Embassy.
+Medical exam results from other clinics and physicians will not be accepted.

 Step 1: Complete required medical tests (certain applicants)

-A medical examination is required for all immigrant visa applicants.
-This examination consists in an x-ray (for applicants 15 years old and older), a blood test (for applicants between 18 and 44 years old) and a urine test (for applicants between 18 and 24 years old).
+All immigrant visa applicants must get a medical exam.
+This examination consists of an x-ray (for applicants 15 years old and older), a blood test (for applicants between 18 and 44 years old) and a urine test (for applicants between 18 and 24 years old).
 Schedule these tests with one of the laboratories listed below.
 Applicants must pick up their x-ray and lab results in person and take them to their medical exam appointment.

 Address: Calle Morales 2564 – 8th Floor